sohaibtariq/openshift-blog-post/openshift-blog.md

 # How to Automate SDK and Documentation Generation for Your REST APIs

 Developers and architects devote a significant amount of time to automate an application's lifecycle.
-They may use pipelines and workflows to build and test application code automatically, and in some cases the application code may be deployed directly into production.
+They may use pipelines and workflows to build, test and deploy application code automatically.

-However, once the dust has settled on the software lifecycle, someone must write the documentation and update the SDKs/libraries.
+However, once the dust has settled on the software lifecycle, someone must write the documentation and in case of APIs, update the SDKs/libraries.
 These are frequently regarded as janitorial duties in software development, assigned to a junior developer or intern.
-Or even worse, a senior employee must dedicate valuable time to write a code sample for a documentation wiki.
+Or even worse, a senior engineer must dedicate valuable time to write a code sample for a documentation wiki.

 This manual and mundane task can actually be fully automated by integrating documentation and SDK generation directly into existing CI/CD pipelines.